pkrll/furry-potato/static/webhooks-and-node.md

 The ``exec`` call will ``cd`` in to the folder where my Github repository is set up, and perform ``git pull``.
 This is a synchronized call, as we'd want to wait for it to finish.

 Obviously, the above code is not truly safe.
-We would need to check the return code from the ``exec`` call to make sure that the command was perform successfully, for example by enclosing it in a ``try-catch`` clause.
+We would need to check the return code from the ``exec`` call to make sure that the command was performed successfully, for example by enclosing it in a ``try-catch`` clause.
 However, I'll leave that as an exercise for the reader.

 #### Setting up webhooks on Github